 If you are not a senior or have large planning needs, you may opt to use the instant quote tool on this page.
 Be sure to select “standard” on the health tab.
 Rates may very well be higher than shown if diabetes has really impacted your medical history.
 However, it will give you a ballpark number for term life insurance.
 Someone who has had diabetes since childhood or is insulin dependent is likely to have higher rates than shown.

 Managing oneself with a healthy lifestyle and exercise can produce a better outcome.
 We encourage you to make these changes if have not already.

 Diabetes is a very significant and a special risk to any life insurer.
 You must understand that in exchange for taking additional risk, the premiums will increase to balance the scale.
 Not all insurance companies underwrite (evaluate) their policy applicants the same way.
 That is why it is important to have a specialist working for you.

 However, if you follow the advice we have provided on our website and more importantly, discussed the situation with your independent, specialist agent, the end result can be a positive one.

 Getting immediate and affordable coverage that you may have been told was impossible or too expensive is obtainable in many, many cases with diabetes.
 You must make sure you are working with the right team of people who handle pre-existing conditions day in and day out.

-If you would like more specifics on the best rates and outcome, you may check out our article on the top tips for the best rates available.
+If you haven’t already and would like more specifics on the best rates and outcome, you may check out our article on the top tips for the best rates available.

 We place trial cases with our special carriers that are most favorable to diabetics.